On the Optimal Reasoning Length for RL-Trained Language Models: Experimental Details

 \subsection{Batch Size Configuration}

-We explain our choice of setting the mini-batch size equal to the prompt batch size, which eliminates off-policy updates during training.
+This section justifies our choice in the main experiments to set the PPO mini-batch size equal to the generation prompt batch size, eliminating off-policy updates during training.
+The supporting experiments here were conducted on Qwen3-1.7B-Base in BF16 with truncated importance sampling (TIS) as part of our preliminary studies.

-Initially, we followed DAPO's default configuration with a generation prompt batch size of 512 and a PPO mini-batch size of 32 (using BF16 with truncated importance sampling).
-However, under this 512/32 setting, we observed that the response length began to decrease during training, accompanied by a decline in validation scores on MATH-500 and AIME 2024 (Figure~\ref{fig:batch_size}).
+Initially, we followed DAPO's default configuration with a generation prompt batch size of 512 and a PPO mini-batch size of 32.
+Under this 512/32 setting, we observed that the response length began to decrease during training, accompanied by a decline in validation scores on MATH-500 and AIME 2024 (Figure~\ref{fig:batch_size}).
 To address this issue, we set the generation prompt batch size equal to the PPO mini-batch size, thereby eliminating off-policy updates.
 With this configuration, the response length consistently increased throughout training, and the validation performance remained stable.

 We also measured the absolute difference between token probabilities computed by the rollout engine and the training engine.
 As shown in Figure~\ref{fig:batch_size} (top right), this difference increased substantially under the 512/32 setting, suggesting that the mismatch between rollout and training policies contributes to the instability.
-It is known that numerical differences between the rollout engine and training engine can cause training instability.
-Our results suggest that the probability difference increases substantially when multiple gradient updates are performed per rollout batch.
+It is known that numerical differences between the rollout engine and training engine can cause training instability; our results suggest that the probability difference grows substantially when multiple gradient updates are performed per rollout batch.

-We chose a batch size of 64 rather than 32 to maximize rollout efficiency while maintaining training stability.
-We confirmed empirically that this setting does not exhibit the instability observed with the 512/32 configuration.
+For the main experiments, we chose a batch size of 64 rather than 32 to maximize rollout efficiency while maintaining training stability, and we confirmed empirically that this setting does not exhibit the instability observed with the 512/32 configuration.